Tax Planning Tips for Small Business Owners

 Tax reform: Look for ways to improve your tax position by reviewing pending tax law changes and current tax reduction opportunities.
 If legislation is pending, you may need to use the best information available to plan for tax reform and its potential impacts on your business.
-You can also subscribe to IRS Tax Tips, where you will receive emails each business day during tax season and three times a week during the summer.
+You can also subscribe to IRS Tax Tips, where you will receive emails throughout the year.

-Tax strategies based on corporate structure: Businesses aren't static, and changes in operations, size, and other factors may benefit from new choices in the type of entity.
+Tax strategies based on corporate structure: Due to changes in operations, size, and other factors businesses may benefit from a change in their type of entity.
 For example: